The links between alcohol and mental health

 Many employers are recognising the importance of promoting a healthier relationship with alcohol by raising alcohol awareness with their employees.
-Recent research from Opinium showed that around 1 in 5 adults in the UK (21%) are drinking more frequently since lockdown measures were introduced due to stress and anxiety.
-This is not unexpected.
-Even in normal times, many people use alcohol to unwind, reduce stress and ease the pressures of the working day.
+Research from Opinium showed that around 1 in 5 adults in the UK (28%) are drinking more frequently since lockdown measures were first introduced.

-However there comes a point where drinking too much alcohol begins to impact on our mental wellbeing more negatively than positively.
+Though we might be tempted to drink to relive immediate pressures, there comes a point where drinking too much alcohol begins to impact on our mental wellbeing more negatively than positively.
 As the boundaries of work and home life may become blurred for some, employers can help their employees by providing access to relevant support and information.
+By sharing the tips in this article you can help employees to think about their relationship with alcohol and consider healthier options to reduce stress.

 What’s the connection between alcohol and mental health?

-Alcohol use and mental wellbeing are interlinked and as well as drinking for pleasure, many of us will sometimes drink more than we realise or intend to simply to manage difficult situations or feelings 1.
-Living under lockdown restrictions, with the demands on our family life, working situation and concerns about health inevitably lead to greater stress and often more drinking.
+Alcohol use and mental wellbeing are interlinked and as well as drinking for pleasure, many of us will sometimes drink more than we realise or intend to simply to manage difficult situations or feelings Footnote 1.
+For many, living under the restrictions imposed due to the pandemic has put additional strain on family life and working situations.
+And concerns about health inevitably lead to greater stress and often more drinking.

 The problem is that alcohol is a depressant drug — as well as an initial sense of relief and ‘buzz’ that the first sip or drink offers, alcohol actually depresses the central nervous system and too much of it can actually cause depression, anxiety and restlessness.
 It can also disturb good sleep patterns.